Philosocode/philosocode-blog/_posts/courses/webhero/html/1-intro/2019-02-01-intro-to-html.md

 You **need** HTML to build a web page.
 You can make a website without CSS, though it won't look very nice.
 You can also make a website without JavaScript, though it won't be "interactive".
 But HTML is essential.

-Don't worry if you don't know what CSS and JavaScript are - you'll learn about these in future lessons!
+(Don't worry if you don't know what CSS and JavaScript are - you'll learn about these in future lessons!)

-The main point: HTML is necessary.
-It's the backbone of your web page.

 ## Let's Dive In
 Let's start writing code.
 Please visit this link: [click on me!](https://codepen.io/pen/).
 This is CodePen, a free, online code editor.
-I know I asked you to download VS Code, but CodePen is great for starting out.
-You can write code and the results will show up (almost) instantly on the screen.
+I know I asked you to download the VS Code text editor, but CodePen is great for starting out.
+You can write code and the results will show up (almost) instantly on the screen, whereas using VS Code will require a bit more work.
 You don't need to make an account on CodePen unless you want to save your code.

 When you open the site, you should see 3 windows: HTML, CSS, JS.
-You'll only be using the HTML window, so resize the other windows by clicking and dragging the bars and moving them to the right.
+You'll only be using the HTML window, so resize the other windows by clicking and dragging the bars and moving them.
 ![codepen](codepen-1.jpg)

 Now, I want you to do 3 things: